 This garlic yogurt shawarma sauce is just unsweetened yogurt, a bit of lemon juice, garlic, and salt and pepper.
 It’s a perfect light and tangy topping that really complements the rest of the flavors in the shawarma.

-And if you have any leftovers, you can thin it with a bit of milk and use it as a creamy dressing for your lunch salad the next day.
+If you have any leftovers, you can thin the sauce with a bit of milk and use it as a creamy dressing for your lunch salad the next day.

 What to Serve With Shawarma